Nabam Tuki

 Nabam Tuki (born 7 July 1964) is an Indian politician and a former Chief Minister of Arunachal Pradesh.
 He held this position twice between 2011 and 2016.
-His first term was from November 2011 to January 2016, while the second term merely lasted 3 days in the month of July 2016.
+His first term was from November 2011 to January 2016, while the second term merely lasted 3 days in July 2016.
 He belongs to the Indian National Congress.

 Early life

 Tuki was born in a Nyishi family on 7 July 1964 in Ompuli, Sagalee sub-division, Papum Pare district.
 He is married and has two sons and five daughters.